WajidKarimm/ETL-pipeline-AI-agent/README.md

 A production-ready ETL (Extract, Transform, Load) pipeline with **AI-powered intelligence** for automated data quality detection, intelligent transformation suggestions, and error prediction.
 Built with Python, featuring a modern web interface and comprehensive machine learning capabilities.

+**🚀 Now supports files up to 1GB with optimized memory management!**

 ## 🎯 What You're Looking For

 ### If you need to: